 6. Read.
 Whether it’s Missouri Gardener Magazine, which provides good local gardening information and new gardening books, catch up on what you couldn’t get to last year.

 7. Remove any broken limbs in pathways to keep walkways clear and safe.

-8. Pile mulch and leaves on garden beds if they’ve been blown off by winter winds.
+9. On warm days, pile mulch and leaves on garden beds if they’ve been blown off by winter winds.